bastilimbach/docker-MagicMirror/doc/examples/k8s/klaernie/README.md

 ## Now, what's the plan?

-Now, under my desk I have a beefy server, recently upgraded to host all the internal services and finally gotten around to setting up a Kubenetes cluster as three VMs on it (yes, I wanted to play with KVM and Kubernetes - no other reason).
+Now, under my desk I have a beefy server, recently upgraded to host all the internal services and finally gotten around to setting up a Kubernetes cluster as three VMs on it (yes, I wanted to play with KVM and Kubernetes - no other reason).
 So the next logical question was: can I solve my magic-mirror problems with my Kubernetes setup.

 So the plan is as following: